Paulfx/mesh_modelisation_m2/README.md

 * pred_inTriangle()
 * pred_inCercle()

-Also there is the possibility for an approximation of center of a circumscribed circle in order to display voronoï diagram.
+Also there is a function to approximate the center of a circumscribed circle in order to display voronoï diagram.
+This calcultion is made thanks to barycentric coordinates (alpha, beta, gamma).